LAlto96/nixos/docs/CONFIGURATION.md

 - `droidcam.nix` and `v4l2loopback-dc.nix` – provide DroidCam and its kernel module.
 - `python.nix` – defines a set of Python packages using `pkgs.python3.withPackages`.
-- `ollama.nix` – builds the Ollama AI application with optional ROCm or CUDA support.
 -  Hyprpanel is provided as an overlay through `common-modules.nix`.
 Themes live in `hyprpanel_themes/`.
 - `hyprsunset.sh` – a script launched by Hyprland to adjust screen color at sunset.
 - System programs like **Yazi** and **CoreCtrl** are enabled in `configuration.nix` (see Core System Configuration, item 13).